zalando-stups/planb-cassandra/README.rst

 with the matching ``Name`` tag.
 This parameter may contain wildcards (``*``).
 For example, if you have multiple virtual data centers in a cluster, this allows to update all nodes of all DCs by running only one command.

+Any additional resource filters supported by AWS may be provided (only JSON format is supported, though).
+For example, to limit the update operation to a specific Availability Zone, add the following parameter: ``--filters '[{"Name":"availability-zone","Values":["eu-central-1c"]}]'``.

 By default, ``update`` is an interactive command which operates on one node at a time.
 It will prompt before starting update of each node.
 It starts by draining the